eRedekopp/MetroTimer/README.md

 else that can run JavaFX.
 It doesn't have annoying ads or a million extra features that you were never going to use anyway.

+## What do I use it for?

+Personally, I use it for drum exercises which I loop for between 1 and 5 minutes per tempo depending on the exercise.
+This provides an easy UI for the timer and metronome rather than having to handle them separately.

 ### How do I download it?

 Unfortunately, bundling a standalone JavaFX executable was harder than I expected.
 If you are on Linux or Mac, I've